Passing on Wealth to Children, Causes and Trusts

 The first step is to do a fair and transparent assessment of your current assets—as well as what your assets will be in 5 or 10 years.
 Planning how you'll be passing on your wealth is best done far in advance.

 If you have children, or causes that are near and dear to your heart, it's never too early to make an assessment of your property, investments, cash on hand and any other valuables.
-Calling on your trusted financial advisor, or starting a new relationship with one, can be an important part of taking a look at your total picture.
+Calling on your trusted financial advisor, or starting a new relationship with one, can be an important part of managing your special assets.

 Plan ahead on probate